xcafebabe/drexler/README.md

 "stamps": [
     {
       "src": ["file.txt", "file1.txt"],    // files to edit
-      "dest": ".tmp/",                     // folder to store or empty string if wnat to replace current file "patterns": {
+      "dest": ".tmp/",                     // folder to store or empty string if want to replace file on root "patterns": {
         "match": /foo/g,                   // word to find
         "replacement": "bar"               // replace with